mehulagg/gitlab/doc/integration/jira/index.md

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview, see [Agile Management - GitLab-Jira Basic Integration](https://www.youtube.com/watch?v=fWvwkx5_00E&feature=youtu.be).

-### Per-project Jira integration
+### Jira integration

-This integration connects a single GitLab project to a Jira instance.
+This integration connects one more GitLab projects to a Jira instance depending on permissions and how it is setup.
 The supported Jira versions are `v6.x`, `v7.x`, and `v8.x`.
 To simplify administration, we recommend that a GitLab group maintainer or group owner (or instance administrator in the case of self-managed GitLab) set up the integration.